-When your muscles receive a boost of this substance, they will have more energy to help increase strength and stamina for maximum pumps.
+When your muscles receive a boost from this substance, they will have more energy to help increase strength and stamina for maximum pumps.

 Pre-Workouts With Caffeine

-On average, I have found that the amount of caffeine is usually in the range of 1 to 2 regular 8-ounce cups of coffee.
+I have found that caffeine consumption in pre-workouts is usually between 1 to 2 regular 8-ounce cups of coffee.
 It’s not huge, but you want to keep this in mind if you’re a coffee drinker to avoid the jitters.

 The health benefits come in two distinct ways.

-First of all, studies have shown that caffeine boosts thermogenesis which basically is a fancy way of saying that your metabolism increases body heat by burning more energy .
-(3)
+First, a study by the National Institute of Health has shown that caffeine in pre-workouts boosts thermogenesis, which is a fancy way of saying that your metabolism increases body heat by burning more energy .

 Secondly, it has been proven to boost mental and physical endurance by up to 12%.
 So, you can work harder and burn more fat.